rhysd/hgrep/README.md

   - `--mmap`: Search using memory maps when possible. mmap is disabled by default unlike hgrep
   - `--max-count NUM` (`-m`): Limit the number of matching lines per file searched to NUM
   - `--max-depth NUM`: Limit the depth of directory traversal to NUM levels beyond the paths given
-  - `--max-filesize NUM`: Ignore files larger than NUM in size
+  - `--max-filesize NUM+SUFFIX?`: Ignore files larger than NUM in size.
+This does not apply to directories.The input format accepts suffixes of K, M or G
   - `--line-regexp` (`-x`): Only show matches surrounded by line boundaries.
 This is equivalent to putting `^...$` around the search pattern
+  - `--invert-match` (`-v`): Invert matching.
+Show lines that do not match the given patterns
   - `--pcre2` (`-P`): When this flag is present, hgrep will use the PCRE2 regex engine instead of its default regex engine
   - `--type TYPE` (`-t`): Only search files matching TYPE.
 This option is repeatable
   - `--type-not TYPE` (`-T`): Do not search files matching TYPE.
 Inverse of --type.
 This option is repeatable
   - `--type-list`: Show all supported file types and their corresponding globs
-  - `--wrap MODE`: Text-wrapping mode. 'char' enables character-wise text-wrapping. 'never' disables text-wrapping.
-Default value is 'char'
 - Only for `syntect-printer` feature
   - `--background`: Paint background colors.
 This is useful when your favorite theme does not fit to your terminal's background color
   - `--ascii-lines`: Use ASCII characters for drawing border lines instead of Unicode characters